mercury2269/mercury2269.github.io/_drafts/entity-framework-an-object-with-the-same-key-already-exists-in-the-objectstatemanager.md

 		else
 		{
 			//If it's not found locally, we can attach it by setting state to modified.
-			//This would result in a full update statement when SaveChanges is called. var entry = db.Entry(newCart);
+			//This would result in a SQL update statement for all fields
+			//when SaveChanges is called.
+			var entry = db.Entry(newCart);
 			entry.State = EntityState.Modified;
 		}